-ASP.NET is a Web application framework developed by Microsoft, but unlike most things coming out of Redmond, ASP.NET is an open-source framework.
-To be fair to Microsoft, the company made the .NET core open source in November 2014 in a move welcomed by most (if not all) developers.
+ASP.NET is a Web application framework developed by Microsoft.
+However, unlike most things coming out of Redmond, ASP.NET is an open-source framework.

-ASP.NET is a server-side framework specifically designed to enable programmers to build dynamic websites, services and applications.
+ASP.NET is a server-side framework that enables programmers to build dynamic websites, services, and applications.
 ASP.NET pages are officially referred to as Web Forms, although developers tend to dispense with formalities.

-ASP.NET is object-oriented and allows for inheritance, as well as template-based page development.
-It basically streamlines the development process and enables developers to use less code to get the job done.
+ASP.NET is object-oriented and allows for an inheritance, as well as for template-based page development.
+It basically streamlines the development process.
+This, in turn, enables developers to use less code to get the job done.